-Follow this stretch of road to travel straight through the heart of the Smoky Mountains.
-The 33-mile stretch climbs all the way to the top Newfound Gap, offering spectacular views along the way.
+Follow this stretch of river road to travel straight through the heart of the Smoky Mountains.
+The 33-mile stretch climbs to the top of the Newfound Gap, offering spectacular views along the way.
 In addition, there are several pull-offs with panoramic views of the mountains dotting the highway.

 Cades Cove Loop Road

-A one-lane, paved scenic drive through Cades Cove valley offers views of the area prior to the creation of The Great Smoky Mountains National Park.
-The 11-mile loop provides wonderful opportunities to view wildlife, including bears and deer, and historic structures likes cabins and churches.
-Likewise, access to Abrams Falls hike is located off the loop.
-All in all, you can make a full day of it as Cades Cove Loop is open sundown until sunrise
+A one-lane paved scenic drive through Cades Cove valley offers views of the area before the creation of The Great Smoky Mountains National Park.
+The 11-mile loop provides the best drive through the Smoky Mountains with wonderful opportunities to view wildlife, including bears, deer, and historic structures likes old-fashioned churches and a grist mill.